 SIMON K. CATO Non-Executive Director Appointed 7 January 2015 Qualifications B.A.
-(Sydney) Experience Mr Cato has had over 30 years capital markets experience in broking, regulatory roles and as a director of listed companies.
-He was initially employed by the ASX in Sydney and then in Perth.
-From 1991 until 2006 he was an executive director and/or responsible executive of three stockbroking firms and in those roles he has been involved in many aspects of broking including management issues such as credit control and reporting to regulatory bodies in the securities industry.
-As a broker he was also involved in the underwriting of a number of IPO's and has been through the process of IPO listing in the dual role of broker and director.
-Currently he holds a number of non-executive roles with other listed companies in Australia.
-Relevant interest in shares None Special Responsibilities Chairman of the Audit and Remuneration Committees Other current directorships in listed entities (1) Non-Executive Chairman of Advanced Share Registry Limited (ASX: ASW) (since 22 August 2007) (2) Non-Executive Director of Greenland Minerals and Energy Limited (ASX: GGG) (since 21 February 2006) (3) Non-Executive Director of Keybridge Capital Limited (ASX:KBC) (since 29 July 2016) 20 Former directorships in other listed entities in past 3 years Nil
+(Sydney) Experience Simon Cato has had over 30 years' capital markets experience in broking, regulatory roles (with ASX in Sydney and Perth) and as a director of listed companies.
+From 1991 until 2006, he was an executive director and/or responsible executive of three stockbroking firms.
+During that time, Mr Cato was involved in the formation of a number of companies, including writing prospectuses and managing the listing process and has been through the process of IPO listing in the dual role of broker and director.
+Since 2006, Mr Cato has been an executive and non-executive director of a number of public listed companies with a range of different business activities and was a founding director of Greenland Minerals and Energy Limited.
+Relevant interest in shares None Special Responsibilities Chairman of the Audit and Remuneration Committees Other current directorships in listed entities (1) Non-Executive Chairman of Advanced Share Registry Limited (ASX:ASW) (since 22 August 2007) (2) Non-Executive Director of Greenland Minerals and Energy Limited (ASX:GGG) (since 21 February 2006) (3) Non-Executive Director of Keybridge Capital Limited (ASX:KBC) (since 29 July 2016) Former directorships in other listed entities in past 3 years Nil

-At the Company's 2016 AGM21, Farooq Khan retired as a Director (having been appointed by the Board since the last AGM) pursuant to the Company's Constitution and was re-elected a Director at that AGM.
+At the Company's 2017 AGM22, William Johnson retired as a Director pursuant to the Company's Constitution and was re-elected a Director at that AGM.